Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_datacaching.md

 ##### Manually

-You can activate caching at any levels with the following manual fluent option:
+You can activate caching at any levels with this fluent option:

 ```csharp
 // Address